Cellophane (FKA Twigs song): Critical reception

 "Cellophane" received widespread acclaim from music critics upon its release, with many directing their praise at Twigs' vocal performance.
-Pitchfork awarded it Best New Track and named it the best song of 2019, with writer Michelle Kim praising its minimalist and stripped-back production for bringing Twigs' "delicate" and "impossibly moving" voice to the forefront.
+Pitchfork awarded it Best New Track upon its release and named it the best song of 2019, with writer Michelle Kim praising its minimalist and stripped-back production for bringing Twigs' "delicate" and "impossibly moving" voice to the forefront.
 Raisa Bruner of Time called it a "softly unsettling, devastating tune," while The Guardian's Sam Wolfson described it as "vulnerable, honest and apparently not flogging anything."
 In his review for NME, Tom Connick dubbed it "a raw-as-you-like taste of FKA Twigs' singular talent"; he also noted the lack of studio manipulation of Twigs' vocals found in her earlier work, which he considered refreshing.
 Danielle Cohen, writing for GQ, applauded the unpredictability of the track, stating that "when you think you get the gist of its sound, it morphs into something totally new."
 She further praised its ability to turn its lyrical theme of vulnerability "into something dynamic and textured, not to mention simply stunning."

 The 405 named "Cellophane" the day's best track, with Rob Hakimian expressing both surprise and approval at the lack of "erratic beats and bass that has characterised her work thus far" in favour of a "skeletal piano ballad," allowing Twigs to "show off her stunning vocal abilities."
 Sasha Geffen of Vulture said that "if she sounded aloof on previous records, she sheds that protective layer here," summarising that "this is Twigs at her slowest, most serene, and most painful."
 Consequence of Sound's Brad Dountz opined that "so much emotional weight haunts every chord of FKA twigs' return single," adding that the singer "shines brightly when she transforms her past into a sharp and self-aware marvel."
 Philip Cosores of Uproxx praised Twigs' songwriting and singing ability on display on the track, writing that "the dramatic piano-driven piece is as vulnerable as it gets, with her voice quivering with emotional outpouring as the song expands into technicolor."